Global Squid Supply Chain Roundtable

 - Reach out to other supply chain companies to encourage their participation and engagement on the SR.

-- Publically support the setting of a FIP on the Peruvian jumbo flying squid fishery and work with Peruvian national industry to encourage the formation of the FIP.
+- Publically support the setting up of a FIP on the Peruvian jumbo flying squid fishery and work with Peruvian national industry to encourage the formation of the FIP.

 - Promote and sponsor the update and development of squid fisheries assessments.